 How to book TurningPoint handsets

-You can book TurningPoint via Unidesk Self Service booking form.
+If your questions are embedded within your PowerPoint and you wish students to respond with the handsets them use this Unidesk Self Service booking form.
 Alternatively email IS Service Desk ideally with three days’ notice.
-Please make the subject line of your email ‘TurningPoint request’ and include the following information in your message:
+Please make the subject line of your email ‘TurningPoint handsets’ and include the following information in your message:

-- Number of students in the polling session (your seats)
+- Number of handsets (number of students in the polling session)

 - Campus and room/location